Houralghasham/Redeign-robot-base/README.md

 This is a project to ReDesign robot base.
-We worked on some analysis for the design, and Designed the robot online with 'https://www.tinkercad.com'
+We worked on some analysis for the design, and Designed it online with 'https://www.tinkercad.com'

 Files: